top of page

 Chicharrónes – A popular Mexican snack that can be made from wheat or fried pork skin

-China/os – Slang for person with curly hair; Asian; trousers
+China/os – Slang for a person with curly hair; Asian; trousers

 Chingona – Badass woman; a form of chingar (fuck); historically used to describe women who are “too aggressive,” while the masculine version of the word “chingon” is used as a way to compliment men.